-In 1655, in memory of his father, this same king built the two-storey Shey gompa adjacent to the palace.
+In 1655, in memory of his father, a king built the two-story Shey gompa adjacent to the palace.
 Hundreds of chortens of all shapes and sizes stand below the palace and gompa.
 These chortens demonstrate the interest taken in Shey by the Ladakhi kings and queens who succeeded Shey’s original builder.

 Sacrificial offerings such as grain or jewels, holy signs and mantras are contained inside the figure.
 In front of the Buddha is a large bowl of wax with a central flame that burns for one year before being replaced.
 This flame represents divinity and purity and is present in front of all Buddha statues in Ladakh.

 Thiksey Gompa is the most picturesquely situated monastery in Ladakh, perched high on a hill above the Indus.
 Its buildings are arranged at various levels, leading up to the private apartments of the incarnate lamas on the summit.
 From here one commands a magnificent view of the valley.
 The gompa possesses a rich and beautiful collection of hundreds of hand-written or painted prayer books.

 A new temple contains a 15-meter tall Buddha statue, constructed in 1970 to commemorate a visit to Thiksey by the Dalai Lama.
 The statue, made of clay and covered with gold paint, is the largest Buddha figure in Ladakh and took four years to construct.
 Inside, the statue is filled with the Kandshur and the Tandshur - volumes of Buddhist canonical texts.
 The statue was made entirely by local craftsmen and represents Maitreya, (“compassion” in Sanskrit) the Buddha of the Future.
 The prophecy made of the Future Buddha is that the world will be undergoing such chaos that He will teach compassion to the people.